The Sun (United Kingdom): 2009: The Sun returns to the Conservatives

-Since 2010
+Events in the 2010s

 Fallout from the News of the World scandal

 Following the News of the World phone hacking affair that led to the closure of that paper on 10 July 2011, there was speculation that News International would launch a Sunday edition of The Sun to replace the News of the World.
 The internet URLs sunonsunday.co.uk, thesunonsunday.co.uk and thesunonsunday.com were registered on 5 July 2011 by News International Newspapers Limited.
 A similar URL sunonsunday.com is not affiliated, having been registered in Italy on 24 September 2007.
 On 18 July 2011, the LulzSec group hacked The Sun's website, where they posted a fake news story of Rupert Murdoch's death before redirecting the website to their Twitter page.
 The group also targeted the website of The Times.

 A reporter working for The Sun was arrested and taken to a south-west London police station on 4 November 2011.
 The man was the sixth person to be arrested in the UK under the News International related legal probe, Operation Elveden.
 In January 2012, two current and two former employees were arrested.
 As of 18 January 2013, 22 Sun journalists had been arrested, including their crime reporter Anthony France.
 On 28 January 2012, police arrested four current and former staff members of The Sun, as part of a probe in which journalists paid police officers for information; a police officer was also arrested in the probe.
 The Sun staffers arrested were crime editor Mike Sullivan, head of news Chris Pharo, former deputy editor Fergus Shanahan, and former managing editor Graham Dudman, who since became a columnist and media writer.
 All five arrested were held on suspicion of corruption.
 Police also searched the offices of News International, the publishers of The Sun, as part of a continuing investigation into the News of the World scandal.

 On 11 February 2012, five senior journalists at The Sun were arrested, including the deputy editor, as part of Operation Elveden (the investigation into payments to UK public servants).
 Coinciding with a visit to The Sun newsroom on 17 February 2012, Murdoch announced via an email that the arrested journalists, who had been suspended, would return to work as nothing had been proved against them.
 He also told staff in the email that The Sun on Sunday would be launched "very shortly"; it was launched on 26 February 2012.
 On 27 February 2012, the day after the debut of The Sun on Sunday, Deputy Assistant Commissioner Sue Akers told the Leveson Inquiry that police were investigating a "network of corrupt officials" as part of their inquiries into phone hacking and police corruption.
 She said evidence suggested a "culture of illegal payments" at The Sun authorised at a senior level.